 Why did you take time off work?

-How have you kept your skills current during your employment gap?
+How have you kept your skills current?

 During my time away from full-time work, I stayed engaged in the industry by attending monthly webinars hosted by the American Marketing Association and completing HubSpot’s Inbound Marketing certification.
-I also freelanced as a copywriter for a small e-commerce business, which allowed me to stay hands-on and up-to-date with industry trends.
+I also freelanced as a copywriter for a small e-commerce business, which helped me stay hands-on and up-to-date with industry trends.

 Are you concerned about re-entering the workforce after this gap?